 A funeral will be held at 10:00 AM on Saturday, August 17 at the First Baptist Church of Greenfield with Pastor Chuck Keene officiating.
 An informal reception will be held in the church fellowship hall immediately following the service.
 A private burial with full military rites, provided by the Tri County Honor Guard, will be held at the Carrollton City Cemetery.
 Memorials are suggested to The Greenfield Public Library, GFEE, or BJC Hospice

-To send flowers to Dr. Gary L. Turpin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Gary L. Turpin, please visit our floral store.

 Greenfield Public Library